AllenWangYi/AllenWangYi.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     Evaluate on mixed objects: it will load 15 objects into a bin, and the model tries to move all of them into another bin within 25 attempts.
+(4 objects left)
 </div>